pimoroni/drv2605-python/README.md

 # Installing

-Stable library from PyPi:
+If you've already set up a Python virtual environment, you can also install the stable library manually from PyPi:

 ```
 pip install drv2605
 ```

-or:
+Otherwise our install script will set one up for you.

+Stable library from GitHub:

 ```
 git clone https://github.com/pimoroni/drv2605-python